makevoid/bitcoinbook_transifex_build/Readme.md

 # Transifex > Asciidoc build system
 # for aantonop/Bitcoinbook

-Renders PDF files of the latest version present on github
+Renders PDF files of the latest version present on transifex

 ### Building